 Would you drive your car with your eyes closed?

-The cause is a massive black-hole in their marketing data – call tracking.
+The cause? … A massive black-hole in their marketing data – call tracking.

-It is not an overstatement to say if you aren’t accurately tracking calls to your business then your entire marketing strategy could be based on dangerously incorrect assumptions.
+It is not an overstatement to say that your entire marketing strategy could be based on dangerously incorrect assumptions if you aren’t accurately tracking calls to your business.

 Call tracking dynamically pairs the phone number on your website with a specific marketing channel.
-For example; if you are running a Google Ads campaign the phone number that is displayed on your website will differ to the one viewed by someone who comes to your website through organic search.
+For example; if you are running a Google Ads campaign, the phone number that is displayed on your website will differ from the one viewed by someone who comes to your website through organic search.

 This dynamic generation of unique phone numbers occurs seamlessly in the background so the user experience is exactly the same for every visitor.